hpwn/Locksmith-Simulator/DESIGN.md

 ## Game Identity / Mantra

-*List your single sentence description of the game that you will use to guide design decisions.*
+**Single-sentence description of the game that guides design decisions.**

 **Esoteric Simulation of the Locksmith trade.**

 ## Design Pillars

-*List up to 3 words/phrases that convey the feeling or emotion you want the player to experience.*
+**Words/phrases that convey the feeling or emotion the player should experience.**

 - Pressured to Improve.
 - Accomplished feeling when tasks successful.